kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

         -   Associated LOINC:  14585-4, 14959-1, 30000-4, 32294-1, 77253-3, 89998-9, 9318-7
         -   Associated CPT:

-2. U\_ACR12 (12-hour Microalbumin [or albumin] to creatinine ratio in urine)
+2. U\_ACR12 (12-hour Microalbumin to creatinine ratio)

-    ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

-    -   Common Name: ACR
+    -   Common Name: 12 hour Microalbumin to creatinine ratio
-    -   Long Name: Microalbumin or albumin to creatinine ratio in urine
+    -   Long Name: 12-hour Microalbumin to creatinine ratio in urine
-    -   Test Type: U\_ACR
+    -   Test Type: U\_ACR12
     -   Panels: N/A
     -   Equivalent Tests: N/A
     -   Not Equivalent Tests: Serum or urine Albumin, serum prealbumin, serum or urine microalbumin, Urinalysis
     -   Indications: To screen for possible kidney disorder or for early kidney damage in diabetics
-    -   Description: The microalbumin test is an early indicator of kidney failure.
+    -   Description: This test involves collecting all urine samples over a 12-hour period.
+The collected urine is stored in a special container in a refrigerator during the collection period and then returned to the lab or healthcare provider for analysis.
+The microalbumin test is an early indicator of kidney failure.
 It measures the tiny amounts of albumin that the body begins to release into the urine several years before significant kidney damage becomes apparent.
 Albumin is a protein that is produced in the liver and is present in high concentrations in the blood.
 When the kidneys are functioning properly, virtually no albumin is present in the urine.
 Damaged or diseased kidneys lose their ability to filter proteins out of the urine.
 Patients who have consistently detectible amounts of albumin in their urine (known as microalbuminuria) have an increased risk of developing progressive kidney failure and cardiovascular disease.
 Microalbumin measurements can be obtained using urine collected over a 24-hour period, for a specified amount of time (e.g., 4 hours or overnight), or randomly (spot).
 When a creatinine measurement is performed along with a random microalbumin, the result is the ACR.
 Creatinine, a byproduct of muscle metabolism, is normally excreted into the urine on a consistent basis.
 Its level in the urine is relatively stable.
 Since the concentration (or dilution) of urine varies throughout the day, this property of creatinine allows its measurement to be used as a corrective factor in random/spot urine samples.
 When a creatinine measurement is performed along with a random microalbumin, the result is the ACR (which the American Diabetes Association states is the preferred test for screening for microalbuminuria).
     -   Related Tests: Albumin; Creatinine; Microalbumin
     -   Approximate Reference Range: Normal is < 30 mcg albumin/mg creatinine; microalbuminuria = 30 - 299 mcg albumin/mg creatinine (spot or random urine sample)
     -   Comments: Elevated results may also be caused by vigorous exercise, blood in the urine, urinary tract infection, dehydration, and some drugs.
     -   Test Method Variance:
     -   Other:
-        -   Associated LOINC:
+        -   Associated LOINC: 44292-1
         -   Associated CPT:

-3. U\_ACR24 (24-hour Microalbumin [or albumin] to creatinine ratio in urine)
+3. U\_ACR24 (24-hour Microalbumin to creatinine ratio in urine)

-    ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

-    -   Common Name: ACR
+    -   Common Name: 24-hour Microalbumin to creatinine ratio in urine24-hour Microalbumin to creatinine ratio in urine
-    -   Long Name: Microalbumin or albumin to creatinine ratio in urine
+    -   Long Name: 24-hour Microalbumin to creatinine ratio in urine; albumin to creatinine ratio in urine
-    -   Test Type: U\_ACR
+    -   Test Type: U\_ACR24
-    -   Panels: N/A
+    -   Panels: 58447-4 (panel)
     -   Equivalent Tests: N/A
     -   Not Equivalent Tests: Serum or urine Albumin, serum prealbumin, serum or urine microalbumin, Urinalysis
     -   Indications: To screen for possible kidney disorder or for early kidney damage in diabetics
-    -   Description: The microalbumin test is an early indicator of kidney failure.
+    -   Description: This test involves collecting all urine samples over a 24-hour period.
+The microalbumin test is an early indicator of kidney failure.
 It measures the tiny amounts of albumin that the body begins to release into the urine several years before significant kidney damage becomes apparent.
 Albumin is a protein that is produced in the liver and is present in high concentrations in the blood.
 When the kidneys are functioning properly, virtually no albumin is present in the urine.
 Damaged or diseased kidneys lose their ability to filter proteins out of the urine.
 Patients who have consistently detectible amounts of albumin in their urine (known as microalbuminuria) have an increased risk of developing progressive kidney failure and cardiovascular disease.
 Microalbumin measurements can be obtained using urine collected over a 24-hour period, for a specified amount of time (e.g., 4 hours or overnight), or randomly (spot).
 When a creatinine measurement is performed along with a random microalbumin, the result is the ACR.
 Creatinine, a byproduct of muscle metabolism, is normally excreted into the urine on a consistent basis.
 Its level in the urine is relatively stable.
 Since the concentration (or dilution) of urine varies throughout the day, this property of creatinine allows its measurement to be used as a corrective factor in random/spot urine samples.
 When a creatinine measurement is performed along with a random microalbumin, the result is the ACR (which the American Diabetes Association states is the preferred test for screening for microalbuminuria).
     -   Related Tests: Albumin; Creatinine; Microalbumin
     -   Approximate Reference Range: Normal is < 30 mcg albumin/mg creatinine; microalbuminuria = 30 - 299 mcg albumin/mg creatinine (spot or random urine sample)
     -   Comments: Elevated results may also be caused by vigorous exercise, blood in the urine, urinary tract infection, dehydration, and some drugs.
     -   Test Method Variance:
     -   Other:
-        -   Associated LOINC:
+        -   Associated LOINC: 13705-9, 14958-3, 59159-4, 76401-9, 77254-1
         -   Associated CPT: